ISPE Regulatory Volunteer Operations Part 2

 Process Capability

 Both FDA and the pharmaceutical industry have advocated recently that process capability become more mainstream.
 Formed in 2015, this team is dedicated to advancing the use of process capabilities in the pharmaceutical and biotech industries.
 Members have written two articles.
-“Role of Process Capability in Monitoring Product Quality,” a concept paper, is available on the ISPE website.
+“Role of Process Capability in Monitoring Product Quality,” a concept paper, is available on the ISPE website.3 More recently, team members developed a process capability maturity model tailored to our industry that was published in the January-February 2018 issue of Pharmaceutical Engineering.4 This model should help life sciences executives set up process capabilities programs within their own organizations and compare them to those of peer companies.

 Process Validation